cnidaire/Master1_Internship/report.md

 ### Assign Taxonomy

 This is the part I'm interested in.
 We should give as an input a reference database at the FASTA format containing as the first line the Taxonomy of the sequence at the format: Domain / Pylum / Class / Order / Family / Genus; and as a second line the corresponding sequence of the nifH gene.

+Then DADA2 will infer the taxonomy based on the sequence similarity.